National Reorganization Process: U.S. support

 The United States provided military assistance to the junta and, at the start of the Dirty War, Secretary of State Henry Kissinger gave them a "green light" to engage in political repression of real or perceived opponents.

-The US Congress approved a request by the Ford Administration, to grant $50,000,000 in security assistance to the junta.
-In 1977 and 1978 the United States sold more than $120,000,000 in spare military parts to Argentina, and in 1977 the US Department of Defense granted $700,000 to train 217 Argentine military officers.
+The U.S. Congress approved a request by the Ford Administration, to grant $50,000,000 in security assistance to the junta.
+In 1977 and 1978 the United States sold more than $120,000,000 in spare military parts to Argentina, and in 1977 the U.S. Department of Defense granted $700,000 to train 217 Argentine military officers.

-In 1978, president Jimmy Carter secured a congressional cutoff of all US arms transfers for the human rights violations.
+In 1978, president Jimmy Carter secured a congressional cutoff of all U.S. arms transfers for the human rights violations.

-American-Argentine relations improved dramatically with Ronald Reagan, which asserted that the previous Carter Administration had weakened US diplomatic relationships with Cold War allies in Argentina, and reversed the previous administration's official condemnation of the junta's human rights practices.
-However, relations soured after the U.S. supported the United Kingdom in the Falkland Wars.
+American-Argentine relations improved dramatically with Ronald Reagan, which asserted that the previous Carter Administration had weakened U.S. diplomatic relationships with Cold War allies in Argentina, and reversed the previous administration's official condemnation of the junta's human rights practices.
+However, relations soured after the U.S. supported the United Kingdom in the Falklands War.

 The re-establishment of diplomatic ties allowed for CIA collaboration with the Argentine intelligence service in arming and training the Nicaraguan Contras against the Sandinista government.
-Argentina also provided security advisors, intelligence training and some material support to forces in Guatemala, El Salvador and Honduras to suppress local rebel groups as part of a U.S.-sponsored program called Operation Charly.
+Argentina also provided security advisors, intelligence training and some material support to forces in Guatemala, El Salvador and Honduras to suppress local rebel groups as part of a program called Operation Charly.